 Obama again faces tug of military action in Syria

-WASHINGTON (AP) — President Barack Obama has resisted the pull of potential U.S. military action in Syria for three years.
+WASHINGTON (AP) — For three years, President Barack Obama has resisted the pull of potential U.S. military action in Syria.

 He has held firm even as the civil war’s death toll climbed toward 200,000, the Syrian government used chemical weapons against civilians and Islamic State militants strengthened amid the chaos.

 Now Obama must decide whether the extremist group’s murder of American journalist James Foley, as well as the broader threat the group could pose to U.S. interests, should change his cautious calculus.

 Pressure is coming from his own military leaders to go after the Islamic State inside Syria.
 But he must weigh that against his aversion to the risks that could come with plunging the United States into a country torn apart by an intractable internal conflict.

 White House officials have suggested that airstrikes in Syria are an option, though the officials say specific military proposals has not yet been presented to the president.

 “We’re actively considering what’s going to be necessary to deal with that threat, and we’re not going to be restricted by borders,” said Ben Rhodes, Obama’s deputy national security adviser.
 “We’ve shown time and again that if there’s a counterterrorism threat, we’ll take direct action against that threat, if necessary.”